Nikki Haley under pressure from donors to defeat Donald Trump in New Hampshire after Iowa caucus loss

 - "I would still like to see her get somewhere but the mountain she has to climb is enormous," said Andy Sabin, a New York businessman and Haley fundraiser.
 "I don't even know what Trump could do to stop himself right now."

-Former U.N. ambassador Nikki Haley is facing pressure from some of her top fundraisers to either seriously compete with, or outright defeat, Donald Trump in next week's New Hampshire primary, after finishing third Monday in the Iowa caucus.
+Former United Nations ambassador Nikki Haley is facing pressure from some of her top fundraisers to either seriously compete with, or outright defeat, Donald Trump in next week's New Hampshire primary, after finishing third on Monday in the Iowa caucus.

 "I would still like to see her get somewhere, but the mountain she has to climb is enormous," Andy Sabin, a New York businessman and Haley fundraiser, told CNBC.
 "As much as I like Haley, I don't even know what Trump could do to stop himself right now."